Explore the astounding work of Western researchers in our Thought Leadership series.

 CO2 Concrete

-Distinguished Professor Vivian W. Y. Tam FTSE is a world‑leading researcher in construction engineering and management, renowned for her contributions to green buildings and recycled concrete in addressing climate‑change challenges.
-She is Director of the ARC Industrial Transformation Training Centre for Digital Platforms for Net‑Zero Building Ecosystem Lifecycle (NØBEL) at Western Sydney University.
+Distinguished Professor Vivian W. Y. Tam FTSE is a world‑leading researcher in construction engineering and management, internationally recognised for advancing green buildings and recycled concrete solutions to address climate change.
+She is Director of the ARC Industrial Transformation Training Centre for Digital Platforms for Net Zero Building Ecosystem Lifecycle (NØBEL) at Western Sydney University.

 Registration: link